Alcamo: Sport

 Basketball is also popular, today with better results than football anyway.
 The female team Basket Alcamo (Gea Magazzini) which has obtained important results in its history (a long participation in A1 League and the final match in the Ronchetti Cup), has played in the A2 League for eleven years, and has regained the major league in the season 2011–2012.
 The male team has also obtained good results, but not at the same levels.

 The local handball team, Pallamano Alcamo plays its home matches at the Palasport Enzo D'Angelo.

-Sport facilities
+Sports facilities

-The town has got several sport facilities, the most important are the stadium Lelio Catella (with a capacity of about 10,000 people) for football and athletics, the Palazzetto dello Sport (sports hall) Tre Santi for Basket and the Palasport Enzo D'Angelo (an indoor stadium) for handball.
+The town has several sports facilities, the most important are the stadium Lelio Catella (with a capacity of about 10,000 people) for football and athletics, the Palazzetto dello Sport (sports hall) Tre Santi for Basket and the Palasport Enzo D'Angelo (an indoor stadium) for handball.

-There is a private swimpool open to public use (La Fenice) where young boys (who have won National prizes) train regularly.
+There is a private swimming pool open to public use (La Fenice) where young boys (who have won National prizes) train regularly.
 In the same facility there is an ice-skating rink.

 When Alcamo football team played in League C, the home matches were played at stadium Don Rizzo, which together with Sant'Ippolito stadium, is now used by juvenile and minor teams.